 To get the best out of such an expert witness, it is a good idea to bring them in at the outset of any financial dispute.
 Often the task is to stop either going down the wrong route and incurring unnecessary costs for the parties.

 Once the matter reaches the formal jurisdiction of the court, the Forensic Accountant’s other skills will be called into play.
 Very often an expert will be questioned in-depth by the opposing counsel or examiner.
 This will uncover any weaknesses in the expert’s opinion.
 Sometimes where this is not possible the barrister will seek to undermine the expert’s credibility by forceful questioning.
-Not only must the expert be able to respond in a way that assists the court to understand the complex issues, but they must also withstand the barrage of sometimes unreasonable questions that are intended to weaken and even intimidate the expert.
+The experts must not only be able to respond in a way that assists the court to understand the complex issues.
+They must also withstand the barrage of sometimes unreasonable questions that can weaken and even intimidate the expert.

-It is to be noted that forensic services are nothing but a branch of accounting that focuses on investing on commercial and financial records in order to determine if fraud or money laundering or any sort of crime has occurred.
+One should note that forensic services are nothing but a branch of accounting that focuses on investigating commercial and financial data in order to reveal fraud or money laundering or any other sort of crime.
+There are public accounting firms that will offer such services.
 Forensic accounting offers varied advantages, as follows:

 Allows in solving a financial crisis: